XOR-LIFE/node-production/README.md

 sudo ufw allow OpenSSH
 ```

-4. If you use VNC to connect to your machine, make sure to also open its corresponding port (its 5900 in my case, i use RealVNC):
+4. If you use VNC to connect to your machine, make sure to also open its corresponding port (Its 5900 in my case, I use RealVNC):
 ```
 sudo ufw allow 5900
 ```